April 2026

 Why did the Hospital Segment Dominate the Market in 2025?

-In 2025, North America led the biosimilar monoclonal antibodies market, as the growing prevalence of long term diseases like cancer and autoimmune disorders, and increasing demand for personalized medicine and targeted therapy.
+In 2025, North America led the biosimilar monoclonal antibodies market with share of 41%, as the growing prevalence of long term diseases like cancer and autoimmune disorders, and increasing demand for personalized medicine and targeted therapy.
 The FDA has approved 76 biosimilars, corresponding to a small fraction of approved biologics.
 There are more than 30,000 approved generics, increasing the number of approved brand drugs, which drives the growth of the market.

 For Instance,